stevenhoang713/stevenhoang713/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I’m Steven Hoang, a data analyst with a background in sales, business development, and account management in the technology and global workforce management industries.
+I’m Steven Hoang, a data analyst with a robust background in sales, business development, and account management, showcasing strong communication skills and a proven ability to build lasting stakeholder relationships.
 Proficient in data analysis tools, such as SQL and Python, with a focus on effective communication of complex findings.
 Recently completed the University of Texas Data Analytics Essentials Course and eager for opportunities to apply skills in data analysis and visualization.

 ### 🔧 Tools